leuzoe/hdec/README.md

 ### openWB integration
-First, add as many charging points of type Go-e as you need, give them dummy IP addresses as 9.9.9.1, 9.9.9.2 or similar.
+First, add as many charging points of type "Go-e" as you need, give them dummy IP addresses as 9.9.9.1, 9.9.9.2 or similar.
 Save this configuration.

 As of time of this writing, openWB's web interface does not accept port numbers of web servers and paths on web servers in its charging point configuration